BryanCloudDev/QRCodeComponent/README.md

 Users should be able to:

-- Check how the mediaqueries work on different screen sizes
-- Check how the check status works in order to show or hide the answers block
 - See how we can play with the overflow property in CSS in order to hide some parts of an image.
-- See how we can play with the positions in order to accomodate the images in the desktop layout in the way we need.
+- See how we can use the flex properties in order to accomodate the elements on the page.

 ### Screenshot